 - Google Pixel 3 XL

-Google also said, “we’re working closely with other Android phone manufacturers to make it more widely available in the coming year,” so hopefully that list will grow soon.
+At the moment, yes.
+However, Google has said, “We’re working closely with other Android phone manufacturers to make it more widely available in the coming year,” so hopefully the list of supported devices will grow soon.
+However, it may be that we won’t see wide inclusion of this feature until devices start updating to Android 11.

 How to turn on Live Captions in Android 10